Sennheiser SET 840 S

 Sennheiser designed this wireless TV listening system especially for folks who wear hearing aids.
 The included transmitter connects to your TV or audio system and sends a clear audio signal wirelessly to the receiver, covering a range of up to 100 feet.
 The receiver comes with a lanyard to hang around your neck, and it can pass the audio signals to your hearing aid wirelessly.

-The receiver also has a headphone mini plug so you can listen to your TV shows, movies, and music through your favorite headphones.
+The receiver also has a headphone mini jack so you can listen to your TV shows, movies, and music through your favorite headphones.
 It features a large, easy-to-read volume control and a rechargeable battery that lasts up to nine hours on a single charge.
 The transmitter automatically turns off when not in use.

 This system is dialed-in to improve the sound of speech.
 It makes the dialogue in shows, movies, or the news clearer and easier to hear.
 At the push of a button, you can also set the transmitter to suit your listening preference — like boosting treble.
 Use the balance control to fine tune the amount of volume in the left or right ear.